-If regulatory changes or interpretations require the regulation of bitcoins under the Securities Act and Investment Company Act by the Commission, we may be required to register and comply with such regulatory compliance steps may result in extraordinary, non-recurring expenses to us.
+If regulatory changes or interpretations require the regulation of bitcoins under the Securities Act and Investment Company Act by the Commission, we may be required to register and comply with such regulations.
+To the extent that we decide to continue operations, the required registrations and regulatory compliance steps may result in extraordinary, non-recurring expenses to us.
 We may also decide to cease certain operations.
 Any disruption of our operations in response to the changed regulatory circumstances may be at a time that is disadvantageous to investors.
 This would likely have a material adverse effect on us and investors may lose their investment.